 The characters of the Hundred Acre Wood each model different feelings and personalities.
 Use our Emotions Play Set, Dancing Ribbons, or Rainbow Pebbles® to role-play emotions, movement, and storytelling.

-4. Connect with nature like Snugglepot & Cuddlepie
+4. Connect with nature like Snugglepot and Cuddlepie

 For families in Australia or those wanting to introduce children to global stories and cultures, this classic tale encourages exploration of the natural world.
 Pair it with our Outdoor Adventure Kits, Sand & Water Trays, or Early Science tools to investigate flora, fauna, habitats, and sensory experiences.

-The Power of Play, Learning & Storytelling Together
+The Power of Play, Learning and Storytelling Together

-When storytelling is combined with hands on play, children experience learning that is joyful, rich, and memorable.
-It helps them:
+When storytelling is combined with hands-on play, children experience learning that is joyful, rich, and memorable.
+It helps them build confidence, develop strong communication skills, and understand the world around them in a safe, playful way.

 By Heather Welch, Edx Education UK, General Manager & Author of Happy Children Play